3-hour-crypto/3-hour-crypto.github.io/index.md

 There also exists a future where Bitcoin and privacy coins are legislated to the margins of society, and where the Ethereum and smart contracts take decades to get to the valuations they saw during the bubble of 2017/2018.
 Many decentralized networks faded into obscurity after failing to prove more efficient than centralized incumbents.

 [Invest your time instead](https://www.quora.com/Should-I-invest-in-Bitcoin/answer/Darrell-Duane?srid=zrq).
 Beneath the bubble and hype are some real technological innovations.
 Learn about the ideas behind cryptocurrencies.
 Use it to pay for a good or service.
 Program a smart contract.
+Technology can only have value when it is used - so use it before forming an opinions on it as an "investment"!

 * * *